openshift/assisted-test-infra/README.md

 ```

-## OS params used for configurations
+## OS parameters used for configurations
 ~~~~
-BMI_BRANCH          bm-inventory branch to use, default is master IMAGE               path to iso to spawn vm with, if set vms will be spawn with this iso without creating cluster NUM_MASTERS         number of vms to spawn as masters, default is 3 WORKER_MEMORY       memory for worker vm, default 8892mb MASTER_MEMORY       memory for master vm 16984 NUM_WORKERS         number of vms to spawn as workerm default 0 SSH_PUB_KEY         ssh public key to use for image generation, gives option to ssh to vms, default is in ssh_key/key_pub PULL_SECRET         pull secret to use for cluster installation command, no option to install cluster without it.
+BMI_BRANCH          bm-inventory branch to use, default: master IMAGE               path to ISO to spawn VM with, if set vms will be spawn with this iso without creating cluster NUM_MASTERS         number of VMs to spawn as masters, default: 3 WORKER_MEMORY       memory for worker VM, default: 8892MB MASTER_MEMORY       memory for master VM, default: 16984MB NUM_WORKERS         number of VMs to spawn as workers, default: 0 SSH_PUB_KEY         SSH public key to use for image generation, gives option to SSH to VMs, default: ssh_key/key_pub PULL_SECRET         pull secret to use for cluster installation command, no option to install cluster without it.
-CLUSTER_NAME        cluster name, used as prefix for virsh resources, default test-infra-cluster) BASE_DOMAIN         base domain, needed for dns name, default redhat.com NETWORK_CIDR        network cidr to use for virsh vm network, default "192.168.126.0/24" CLUSTER_ID          cluster id , used for install_cluster command, default will be the last spawned cluster NETWORK_NAME        virsh network name for vms creation, default test-infra-net NETWORK_BRIDGE      network bridge to use while creating virsh network, default tt0 OPENSHIFT_VERSION   openshift version to install, default "4.4"
+CLUSTER_NAME        cluster name, used as prefix for virsh resources, default: test-infra-cluster BASE_DOMAIN         base domain, needed for DNS name, default: redhat.com NETWORK_CIDR        network cidr to use for virsh VM network, default: "192.168.126.0/24" CLUSTER_ID          cluster id , used for install_cluster command, default: the last spawned cluster NETWORK_NAME        virsh network name for VMs creation, default: test-infra-net NETWORK_BRIDGE      network bridge to use while creating virsh network, default: tt0 OPENSHIFT_VERSION   OpenShift version to install, default: "4.4"
-PROXY_URL:          proxy url that will be pass to live cd image
+PROXY_URL:          proxy URL that will be pass to live cd image
-INVENTORY_URL:      update bm-inventory config map INVENTORY_URL param with given url
+INVENTORY_URL:      update bm-inventory config map INVENTORY_URL param with given URL
 INVENTORY_PORT:     update bm-inventory config map INVENTORY_PORT with given port
 AGENT_DOCKER_IMAGE: agent docker image to use, will update bm-inventory config map with given value
 INSTALLER_IMAGE:    assisted-installer image to use, will update bm-inventory config map with given value